pfnet-research/BMI219-2017-DeepQSAR/commentary.md

 ## Predictor

-The predictor we build in this example is a 2-layered perceptron (MLP is a shorthand of *multi-layer perceptron*):
+The predictor we build in this example is a 2-layered perceptron ( is a shorthand of *multi-layer perceptron*):

 ```python
 # tools/train.py